eubinecto/cv-cw1/notes.md

 - for that, calculate the edge strength image (2)
 - maybe visualise before and after all of these

+> What are the formulae for horizontal & vertical gradient of an image?

+> How do we combine that into a "gradient magnitude image"?

+> How do we get "edge strength image" from a gradient magnitude image?

 ## Task 3 - **detect** the edges of the cat

 > what am I supposed to do?